BishopWeyland/project-exam-2022/README.md

 ![image](./images/Skjermbilde%202022-12-09%20kl.%2014.14.05.png)

-This is a project exam from the first year of the "front-end development course at Noroff.
+This is a project exam from the first year of the "front-end development" course at Noroff.

 ## Description

 The assignment for the project was to develop a blog of my own choice.
 I chose to make a travel blog about locations in Japan and things to do there.
 I used my own images from my own trip.
-I was tasked with setting up a hedless CMS through wordpress for all the blog posts.
+I was tasked with setting up a headless CMS through Wordpress for all the blog posts.

-The assignment requiered:
+The assignment required:

 - Home page
 - About page
-- List of blog post
+- List of blog posts
-- Blog post spesific page
+- Blog post specific page
 - Contact page

-The home page required a carousel featureing the latest posts.
+The home page required a carousel featuring the latest posts.
 The list of blog posts should only load 10 posts and have a button to load more posts.
 The blog spesific page should be dynamicly built using a query string parameter.
 Images on the posts should appear larger when clicked and dissapear when you click outside of them.
-The contact page must contain:
+The contact page form must contain:

 - Name (Should be more than 5 characters long)
 - Email address (Must be a valid email address)